PushpitKumar/FlightPricePredictor/README.md

 * Credits

 ### 1. Overview/Problem Statement
 * Ever wondered how much a flight would cost you while making travel plans?
-This ML mode tries to predict the flight fare using regression techniques.
+This ML model tries to predict the flight fare using regression techniques.
 * For this problem, Linear Regression, RandomForest and XgBoost algorithms were implemented, RandomForest giving the best results.

 ### 2. Dataset